Check out our article on how to write a LinkedIn post that will get you a job!

 If you are currently working or looking for a job, you likely already have a LinkedIn profile.
-They are just as commonly required on applications as your resume and they are often better for telling the story of your experience because you are not limited by page numbers, which means you can go into more detail and fully explain your impact.
+They are just as commonly required on applications as your resume.
+Often, they are better for telling the story of your experience because you are not limited by page numbers.
+This means you can go into more detail and fully explain your impact.

 Before you use LinkedIn to find a job, you should make sure your profile has all of your experience, including internships, student organizations, certificates, and projects.
 For each one, give context and explain what you did and why.
 Include a professional photo of yourself and a succinct bio that explains your background and goals.
 For more information on how to optimize your LinkedIn profile, check out our guide.

-Companies that are hiring put their open positions on LinkedIn, as well as other job boards, and hundreds, if not thousands, of people apply to them.
-Recruiters cannot reasonably get through all of the applications and so it is important for you to do something that will help you stand out against the crowd.
-You can use LinkedIn to find an employee, usually a technical recruiter or hiring manager, at the company of interest and send them a compelling cold email explaining how you can impact the organization and asking for a 15 minute chat to learn more about the role.
+Companies that are hiring put their open positions on LinkedIn, as well as other job boards.
+Hundreds, if not thousands, of people apply to them.
+Recruiters cannot reasonably get through all of the applications.
+So, it is important for you to do something that will help you stand out against the crowd.
+You can use LinkedIn to find an employee, usually a technical recruiter or hiring manager, at the company of interest.
+Then, send them a compelling cold email explaining how you can impact the organization.
+Ask for a 15 minute chat to learn more about the role.
 Review our guide to writing good cold emails (with email templates) for more information.

 We want to outline our top tips to writing a good LinkedIn post that will help you land a job so that you do not make the common mistakes we often see with job-seekers.
 This is especially important during the current Coronavirus crisis, as more and more people are looking for jobs.